 BOZKURT, Turkey -Flash floods that have swept through towns in the Turkish Black Sea region have killed 62 people, authorities said on Sunday, as search and rescue efforts to find missing people continued.

-The floods, among the worst Turkey has experienced, brought chaos to northern provinces just as authorities were declaring wildfires that raged through southern coastal regions for two weeks had been brought under control.
+The floods brought chaos to northern provinces just as authorities were declaring wildfires had been brought under control after raging through southern coastal regions for two weeks.

-Twenty-five people died as a result of floods in Kastamonu and another two people died in Sinop, the country’s Disaster and Emergency Management Directorate (AFAD) said.
+Fifty-two people died as a result of floods in Kastamonu province, another nine people died in Sinop and one in Bartin, the Disaster and Emergency Management Directorate (AFAD) said.

-More than 1,700 people were evacuated from flood-affected areas, some with the help of helicopters and boats, AFAD said.
+More than 2,000 people were evacuated from affected areas, some with the help of helicopters and boats, AFAD said.